iottly/iottly-device-image-manager/README.md

 - per-board customized images, with specific connection parameters, like wifi SSID (to be defined)

 This project has two goals:

 1. batch generation of base Iottly customized images for raspberry Pi
   - starting from original raspbian images
 2. on demand (via rest) generation of per-project Iottly images for raspberry Pi
   - starting from the Iottly customized images

-## batch generation of base Iottly customized images for raspberry Pi
+## Batch generation of base Iottly customized images for raspberry Pi
-(This part is almost finished, just some furhter testing needed)
+(This part is almost finished, just some further testing needed)

 The batch generation of base Iottly customized images is a **lenghty process**.